itesdahl/RIFF/README.md

 This is a 300x600 (RIFF 600) or 300x900 (RIFF 900/900w) size DIY printer that can be built without spending a fortune.

 The upcoming RIFF 900w is a slightly wider/taller version with more room for modifications on the x-axis.
 The build plate is the same size as the RIFF 900.
-The spesifics for the 900w will be published later, but it is basically using wider extrusions for x (frame and gantry) and different cover plates and skirts.
+The details about the 900w will be published later, but it is basically using wider extrusions for x (frame and gantry) and different cover plates and skirts.
+It is also using 370mm extrusions on Z.

 I encourage the use of second hand parts and will not provide any complete BOM (listing specific new components/brands).